 - They have one horn on their snout.

 - Wart-like bumps cover their shoulders and upper legs.

 - Besides eyelashes, ear fringes, and tail brushes, very little hair exists on their body.

 - Javan rhinos have a single horn like that of Indian rhinos.

 - Their horn is the smallest of all the living rhinos and is usually less than 7.9 inches long.

-- Only male individuals have horn, while the females have only a small bump of 1 to 2 inches length.
+- Only male individuals have horns, while the females have only a small bump of 1 to 2 inches in length.

 - Their skin falls in folds at the back, shoulder, and rump regions.